The 4 Major Challenges of Real-Time Sanctions Screening

 Any organization doing regular business is likely to find itself dealing with millions upon millions of records, all requiring near-instantaneous retrieval, screening and possibly flagging.
 But frequently, data sources are disconnected within the organization, making it difficult to establish real-time watch list screening practices that encompass all relevant data sets.

 And that is merely the beginning.
 All of that internal data must then be screened against numerous state, federal and international watch lists, depending on the regulatory expectations of a business.
-OFAC’s Specially Designated Nationals (SDN) list alone includes thousands of prohibited people or entities at any given time.
+OFAC’s SDN list alone includes thousands of prohibited people or entities at any given time.
 And while OFAC is perhaps the most widely cited watch list, it is only one of potentially hundreds of watch lists that a business may be required to screen against in real time—as well as re-screen when list updates are issued.

 2. Language Translation/Transliteration